ulab-uiuc/FusionFactory/thought-level/README.md

    - Queries
    - Generated thought templates

+### Prompt Creation Output
+A CSV file containing:
+- Original query information
+- Generated thought prompt
+- List of similar queries used
+- Task information

 ## Checkpointing

-The script implements checkpointing to save progress and allow resuming from failures:
+The template generation script implements checkpointing to save progress and allow resuming from failures:
 - Checkpoints are saved in the `./checkpoints_thought_template_hybrid_small_8b` directory
 - Use `--retry_failed` to retry failed queries from a previous run
 - Checkpoint frequency can be adjusted with `--checkpoint_interval`

 ## Supported Models

-The script is configured to work with small language models (7B-12B parameters) including:
+The template generation script is configured to work with small language models (7B-12B parameters) including:
 - Qwen2-7B
 - Gemma-7B
 - CodeGemma-7B
 - Llama-3.1-8B
 - Granite-3.0-8B
 - Mistral-7B/12B